 Class Bs look like vans and don’t have slide-outs.
 Often people will convert van shells into sleeping and living spaces to be able to travel.
 Class Cs are constructed with a cabover bed, which means more sleeping space and a larger living area than Class Bs.

-Class As look like tour buses, and the addition of numerous slide-outs can make up for the loss of square footage due to the cab area.
+Class A motorhomes look like tour buses and the addition of numerous slide-outs can make up for the loss of square footage due to the cab area.
 These are the most luxurious motorhomes, which we’ll examine further below.

 Because Class As aren’t affordable for all RVers, Class Cs make great options.
 They feature similar amenities found in Class As at a fraction of the cost.
 Typically, they’ll have at least two slide-outs, a rear main bedroom, and the standard cabover bunk for additional sleeping space.
 They’re also easier to drive than Class As.